-In FY 2021-22, \$325,651 in combined State and local funds have been added to the HOST project to enable the HOST Team to reach 700 unsheltered persons throughout the Urban County, including underserved areas such as the Sonoma Valley; outreach to transition age youth has been expanded to serve up to 500 unsheltered youth with \$211,542 in combined State and local funds.
+In FY 2022-23, \$325,651 in combined State and local funds supported the HOST project to enable the HOST Team to reach 700 unsheltered persons throughout the Urban County, including underserved areas such as the Sonoma Valley; outreach to transition age youth has been expanded to serve up to 500 unsheltered youth with \$211,542 in combined State and local funds.
 In addition to these investments, a combined \$200,000 has been allocated to targeted outreach activities in rural areas of the Urban County.
+The IMDT/HEART teams also support work county-wide, particularly in the Urban County and were supported with \$1.1 million in Federal ESG-CV funding.